-3 Calculations for carbon dioxide and other emission reductions exclude several highway projects that were included in the air quality modeling results in Charting Progress for 2040.
+5 Calculations for carbon dioxide and other emission reductions exclude several highway projects that were included in the air quality modeling results in Charting Progress to 2040.

-4 Calculations for carbon dioxide and other emission reductions exclude several highway projects that were included in the air quality modeling results in Charting Progress for 2040.
+6 Calculations for carbon dioxide and other emission reductions exclude several highway projects that were included in the air quality modeling results in Charting Progress to 2040.